 5) Tommie Smith: Most people know Tommie Smith from his gloved fist salute on the medal stand in Mexico City.
 But what many may not know is that he set seven individual world records during his career.

-3) Tyson Gay: If it wasn’t for Bolt, Gay would be the world’s fastest human.
-Gay’s 9.69 is second only to Bolt and is a new American record and his 19.58 200-meters is third fastest ever.
+4) Tyson Gay: Gay’s 9.69 is second only to Bolt and is a new American record and his 19.58 200-meters is third fastest ever.
 He recently became the first sprinter ever to run under 10 seconds in the 100, 20 seconds in the 200 and 45 seconds in the 400.

 2) Jesse Owens: Owens won the Berlin Games, the 100 in 10.3 and the 200 in 20.7.
 Not impressive times until you consider that they were ran in 1936 in dirt.
 You put Owens on a synthetic track, with blocks, weight training and lighter spikes, he would easily run under a 9.7.